Assigning Multi-Robot Tasks to Multitasking Robots: Approach

 We assume that this knowledge is provided by users and leave learning it to future work.
-We also assume that the initial state is conducive to multitasking to focus on the main challenge: task allocation.
-In the running example, this means that, if the boxes are initially on the ground, a pre-processing step exists that would stack them before task allocation.
-Updating the initial state such that synergies can be exploited to perform multitasking requires consideration of complementary tasks as well as time-extended assignment.
-Thus, it is more natural to address this in future work when we extend our formulation to time-extended domains.
+To focus on the task allocation challenge, we assume that the initial state of any given problem can be converted to a set of candidate initial states that are conducive to instantaneous assignment (IA).
+For example, Fig. \ref{fig:motivating} could be a candidate initial state for the problem initial state where both boxes are on the ground.
+This means that, before task execution, a preprocessing step must exist that can stack the boxes after task allocation is made.
+These steps require the consideration of complementary tasks as well as time-extended assignment.
+Thus, it is more natural to address them in future work when we extend our formulation to time-extended domains.

-Our prior work \cite{smith} introduced a method for considering only the constraining aspect above to determine the feasibility of a given set of task assignments to multitasking robots under the induced constraints.
-Our contributions are a) extending the formalism from \cite{smith} to consider synergies so that robots can reason about {\it how} to perform multiple tasks simultaneously (instead of being told how), b) providing the first general solution method for the MT-MR-IA problem considering physical constraints, and c) evaluating the effectiveness of multitasking in synthetic, simulated, and physical domains.
+We build our work on \cite{smith} to model physical constraints, even though only the restrictive aspect above was considered there.
+Our contributions are a) extending the formalism from \cite{smith} to consider synergies so that robots can reason about {\it how} to perform multiple tasks simultaneously (instead of being told how), b) providing the first general solution method for the MT-MR-IA problem considering physical constraints, and c) evaluating the effectiveness of multitasking in synthetic and simulated domains.